ianmackenzie/elm-units/README.md

 It is aimed especially at engineering/scientific/technical appliations but is designed to be generic enough to work well for other fields such as games and finance.
-The core of the package consists of types like `Length`, `Duration` `Temperature`, `Speed` and `Pixels`, and functions like
+The core of the package consists of types like `Length`, `Duration`, `Temperature`, `Speed` and `Pixels`, and functions like

 ```elm